William M. Gwin

 William McKendree Gwin (October 9, 1805 – September 3, 1885) was an American medical doctor and politician who served in elected office in Mississippi and California.
-In California he shared the distinction, along with John C. Frémont, of being the state's first US senators.
+In California he shared the distinction, along with John C. Frémont, of being the state's first U.S. senators.
 Before, during, and after the Civil War, Gwin was well known in California, Washington, D.C., and the Southern United States as a determined Confederate sympathizer.

 Early life

 Gwin was born near Gallatin, Tennessee.
 His father was Reverend James Gwin, a pioneer Methodist minister, who served under the prominent Reverend William McKendree, America's first native-born Methodist bishop and namesake of the younger Gwin.
 James Gwin served as a soldier on the frontier under General Andrew Jackson.
 William Gwin pursued classical studies and graduated from the medical department of Transylvania University in Lexington, Kentucky, in 1828.